Board Members

 Cindy Schonholtz

-Cindy is the General Manager of the St. Paul, Oregon PRCA Rodeo, the Nation’s Greatest 4th of July Rodeo.
-She joined the St. Paul Rodeo team on May 1, 2017 as their first general manager.
-Her prior experience included 19 years with Professional Rodeo Cowboys Association (PRCA) in various capacities.
-She served as the President/CEO of the Justin Cowboy Crisis Fund, a non-profit dedicated to providing need-based financial assistance to injured rodeo athletes and their families.
-Additionally she was the Director of Industry Outreach where networked with other agriculture and animal use groups and managed the PRCA’s government relations program.
+Cindy is a management consultant working in the rodeo industry.
+She is currently managing Rodeos in Redding, California and Estes Park, Colorado and assisting many events regarding other animal issues.
+Formerly, Cindy was the general manager of the St. Paul, Oregon PRCA Rodeo.
+Her prior experience included 19 years with the Professional Rodeo Cowboys Association (PRCA) in various capacities.
+She served as the President/CEO of the Justin Cowboy Crisis Fund, a non-profit dedicated to providing financial assistance to injured rodeo athletes and their families.
+Additionally, she was the Director of Industry Outreach where she networked with other agriculture and animal use groups and managed the PRCA’s government relations program.
 She worked extensively on the PRCA's award winning Livestock Welfare Program insuring the proper care and handling of livestock at PRCA sanctioned events.

 Dr. John Richard Schrock